rystsov/warp9/README.md

 bird's-eye view.
 > It is a map defined in a special language from a model to a view.

-Since we talk about complex web app and there is always a code behind highly coupled with template, what is forces us to use a special language?
-Lets embed "templates" into the host language (javascript) and use its natural way of composition (function composition or object composition) for the divide and conquer approach.
+Since we talk about complex web app and there is always a code behind that is highly coupled with a template.
+And if we already have a lot of code related to GUI, what is forces us to use a special language for templates?
+Lets embed "templates" into the host language (javascript) and use its natural way of composition (function composition or object delegation) for the divide and conquer approach.
+Programming gui in code isn't nonsense, it is used in [Hiccup](https://github.com/weavejester/hiccup), [React](http://facebook.github.io/react/) libraries when we speak about web and almost in all libraries when we speak about desktop.

 ### Existsing solutions
 #### AngularJS